A primal-dual flow for affine constrained convex optimization: Numerical Experiments

 Note that in the few starting steps, i.e., for small $k$, the SsN iteration may not achieve the desired tolerance $\nm{F_k(\lambda^j )}\leqslant \mathtt{SsN\_Tol}$ within $j_{\max} = 10$ iterations and the KKT residual ${\rm Res}(k)$ (cf.\cref{eq:res-kkt}) might not decay linearly while $\beta_k$ has already attained a small number, which makes the subproblem \cref{eq:iner-l1l2} degenerate.
 Hence, to ensure the stability, we adopt the restart technique.

 We consider a more singular case $\rho = 0.0005$ and restart the algorithm whenever $\beta_k\leqslant 10^{-7}$ and the KKT residual ${\rm Res}(k)$ increases.
-From \cref{fig:Semi-PDPG-l1-l2}, we observe that for this extreme case, (i) the total iteration number increases; (ii) in more than half of the total number of iterations, the errors decay slowly and the SsN iteration number attains its maximal value $j_{\max}$ (we set $j_{\max}=10$ for the top row and $j_{\max}=15$ for the bottom row), but after that, fast local linear convergence arises and the number of SsN iterations decreases.
+From Figure \ref{fig:Semi-PDPG-l1-l2}, we observe that for this extreme case, (i) the total iteration number increases; (ii) in more than half of the total number of iterations, the errors decay slowly and the SsN iteration number attains its maximal value $j_{\max}$ (we set $j_{\max}=10$ for the top row and $j_{\max}=15$ for the bottom row), but after that, fast local linear convergence arises and the number of SsN iterations decreases.

-As suggested by the results in \cref{fig:Semi-PDPG-l1-l2}, a warming-up procedure might improve the performance of the algorithm and we show this in \cref{fig:Semi-PDPG-l1-l2-warmup}, where the initial guess is obtained by running the ALB method 500 times.
-This works indeed and the convergence behavior is much better than that in \cref{fig:Semi-PDPG-l1-l2}.
+As suggested by the results in Figure \ref{fig:Semi-PDPG-l1-l2}, a warm-up procedure might improve the performance of the algorithm and we show this in Figure \ref{fig:Semi-PDPG-l1-l2-warmup}, where the initial guess is obtained by running the ALB method 500 times.
+This works well indeed and the convergence behavior is much better than that in Figure \ref{fig:Semi-PDPG-l1-l2}.